Cover100/BALBOT/README.md

 ```

 ### Configuration on first boot
+This section assumes connection to a monitor with a mouse and keyboard connected to the Raspberry Pi 5

 1. Dismiss the welcome screen
 2. Configure country, language, time zone and keyboard layout
 3. Configure User - (Default: `username: ballbot`, `password: Balance123`)